junxit/us-congress-bills-110/metadata.md

 - 2007-01-17 — Introduced in House
 - 2007-01-17 — Introduced in House
 - 2007-01-17 — Referred to the House Committee on Energy and Commerce.
+- 2007-02-02 — Referred to the Subcommittee on Environment and Hazardous Materials.
+- 2007-03-20 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2007-03-20 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-03-22 — Committee Consideration and Mark-up Session Held.
+- 2007-03-22 — Ordered to be Reported by Voice Vote.
+- 2007-03-29 — Placed on the Union Calendar, Calendar No. 45.
+- 2007-03-29 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+110-81.
+- 2007-03-29 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+110-81.